-As of 18th July 2016 the NCA changed its processes.
-The UKFIU produced a pdf new guidance document (90 KB) aimed at providing the correct pathways when concerns are raised in respect of vulnerable persons.
+In July 2016 the UKFIU produced a pdf guidance document (90 KB) aimed at providing the correct pathways when concerns are raised in respect of vulnerable persons.
 The SARs regime is not a route to report a crime and this document signposts the reporter to the most appropriate reporting routes.

-As of 18th July 2016 the NCA is changing its processes for requesting a defence under POCA & TACT.
+As of July 2016 the UKFIU changed its processes for requesting a defence under POCA and TACT.
 Please see the two documents below for information:

 The pdf February 2017 SARs Reporter Booklet (181 KB) is out, containing a sanitised summary of feedback from law enforcement agencies on their use of SARs and including pertinent information and updates from the UKFIU.